Switzerland as an attractive and morally sound location

 Federal Council report on blockchain/DLT

 The Federal Council report of 14 December 2018 on the legal basis for blockchain/DLT provides an analysis of the relevant framework conditions, clarifies the need for action and proposes concrete measures.
 It is based on the work of the blockchain/ICO working group, which was set up by the Federal Department of Finance (FDF) in January 2018 and which also consulted the fintech and financial sector as part of its work.
 The analyses show that there is no need for fundamental adjustments to the Swiss legal framework, but that there is still a need for specific adjustments.
-The Federal Council has instructed the FDF, in collaboration with the Federal Department of Justice and Police (FDJP), to draw up a consultation draft.
-This consultation was initiated on 22 March 2019 and runs until the end of June 2019.
+Accordingly, the Federal Council instructed the FDF, in collaboration with the Federal Department of Justice and Police (FDJP), to draw up a consultation draft.
+This consultation ran from 22 March 2019 to the end of June 2019.
 The consultation draft has the following aims:

 - It should also be possible in future to obtain a licence to operate an organised trading facility as a securities firm.
 This requires an adaptation of the future Financial Institutions Act.